First Day After surgery

 There is good news and bad news about the pressure in the eyes after cataract removal.
 The good news is that cataract surgery tends to lower eye pressure once you heal.
-The bad news is that cataract surgery can raise pressure for the first week or so while you are healing.
+The bad news is that cataract surgery can sometimes raise pressure for the first week or so while you are healing.

-However, in a small percentage of patients, they can cause discomfort to go up after using them for several weeks.
+After surgery we usually have you take a steroidal anti-inflammatory drop.
+These are very helpful for most patients in their healing process.
+However, in a small percentage of patients, they can cause high pressure after using them for several weeks.
 This is part of the reason we see you for follow up appointments.
 If your discomfort does rise, the steroid drop is often discontinued and pressure-lowering drops may be started to return your eye to normal.

 There is an ideal amount of pressure inside your eye.
 If the pressure is lower than this, it can cause problems with your vision.